polimorphic/haskell-spa-tutorial/8-state/README.md

 We need to do a few things with our State to accomplish this.
 1. Need to initialize a State
     i.
-We do this by setting a variable, window.state, in our Server file.
+We do this by setting a variable, window.state, in our Server.
 When we edit things this state will update ii.
 Create a mkState method in Types.hs to initialize the values.
 2. Need to have the ability to use the State for rendering
     i.
 We use the Control.Lens library to automatically have getters and setters, which we can do be calling the makeLenses function in Types.hs.